Araz1103/Udacity_Multi-Class_Image_Classification_AWS/README.md

 # Image Classification using AWS SageMaker

 Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-We have used the Dogs Breed Classification Dataset for the same
+We have used the Dogs Breed Classification Dataset for this task.

+## Files and Folders in this Repo

+- The main notebook is the `train_and_deploy.ipynb` which has the entire project flow
+- `hpo-gpu.py` is the script used for Hyper Parameter Tuning used by the `train_and_deploy.ipynb`
+- `train_model.py` is the script used for Training with Debugger & Profiler used by the `train_and_deploy.ipynb`
+- `inference.py` is the script helping create a Pytorch model from the best trained model, being used by the `train_and_deploy.ipynb`
+- `dog_test.txt`, `dog_train.txt`, `dog_valid.txt` & `dog_train_folders.txt` are text files created by me, helping to check if all Dogs Breed Dataset files have been successfully uploaded to the S3 Bucket
+- `ProfilerReport` Folder contains the Profiler Report in HTML, the corresponding Jupyter NB which generated it, and another folder called `profile-reports` which contains JSON files for Profiler Outputs
+- `screenshots` Folder contains all relevant screenshots on the training, hyper paramter tuning and deploying the model

 ## Project Set Up and Installation
 1. Enter AWS through the gateway in the course and open SageMaker Studio.
-2. Download the starter files.
+2. Download the starter files from this repo
-3. Download/Make the dataset available in your S3.
+3. Download/Make the dataset available in your S3
 4. Open the `train_and_deploy.ipynb` and follow the steps there.
 You can verify if data is uploaded correctly also with this.
 5. The supporting files `hpo_gpu.py` and `train_model.py` & `inference.py` need to be in the same directory as train_and_deploy notebook

 ## Dataset
-The provided dataset is the dogbreed classification dataset which can be found in the link in `train_and_deploy.ipynb` This project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.
+- The provided dataset is the dogbreed classification dataset which can be found at the link https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip
+- This project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.

 ### Access
 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.